 is based on the creative partnership of Sally David and Mariusz Dziamski, ably supported by their respective partners Tim and Monika.
-Sally bakes our exceptional cakes, desserts and patisserie while Mariusz creates menus of classic English dishes with a European twist, all served by the friendly TH team.
+Sally bakes our exceptional cakes, desserts and patisserie, while Mariusz creates menus of classic English dishes with a European twist, all served by the friendly Truble House team.

 Trouble House patron Sally has been cooking for more years than she likes to count.
 Trained at the Tante Marie Cookery School, she honed her skills at English country houses, then the Cayman Islands before returning to the Cotswolds where she set up Sally’s Kitchen in Cirencester, over 20 years ago.